devopsdays-kc/devopsdayskc-docs/docs/health-and-safety/health-policy.md

 sidebar_position: 4
 ---

-TODO: Put down how health and safety is handled for devopsdays KC.
+TODO: Put down how health and safety is handled for DevOpsDays KC.